ZEPL/zepl-documentation/docs/zeppelin_integration.md

 ## Login to Apache Zeppelin 0.7.x with ZEPL credentials
 Starting from 0.7.x release Apache Zeppelin has added more multi-user support functionality, so we made it possible to login to Zeppelin with ZEPL credentials in case multiple users use same Zeppelin server.
 For better experience with integration we recommend you to use the latest release of `0.7.x` branch (e.g. `0.7.1`).

-So, first you'll need to modify your `conf/shiro.ini` security configuration file.
+After you set the environment variables mentioned in [the previous section](#zeppelin-07x-multiple-users-on-zeppelin-server), first you'll need to modify your `conf/shiro.ini` security configuration file.
 If you don't have this file, you can create it from `ZEPPELIN_HOME/conf/shiro.ini.template`.

 ```
 $ cd ZEPPELIN_HOME/conf